Wood Drill Bits: Choosing the Right Bit for the Job

 Quality Matters

-Cheap bits dull quickly, cut roughly, and break under stress.
-Quality bits from reputable manufacturers cost more but perform better and last longer.
-Invest in commonly used sizes.
+Cheap bits dull quickly, cut roughly, and snap under stress.
+Quality bits from reputable manufacturers cost more but perform better and last considerably longer.
+Invest in commonly used sizes — a good brad point set and a handful of key Forstner sizes will handle most of what you need.

 Sharpening

-Brad point and Forstner bits can be resharpened with files and stones.
+Brad point and Forstner bits can be resharpened with small files and diamond stones.
 The investment in sharpening skills extends bit life considerably.
-Badly damaged bits may need professional resharpening.
+A sharp Forstner cuts in a fraction of the time of a dull one.
+Badly chipped or damaged bits may need professional resharpening, but regular touch-ups are easy to do yourself.

 Storage

 Store bits where cutting edges can’t contact each other or other metal.
-Index cases, wooden blocks with holes, or individual sleeves all protect your investment.
-Rust prevention matters for long-term storage.
+Index cases, wooden blocks with drilled holes, or individual sleeves all protect the edges.
+Rust prevention matters especially in a damp shop — a light coat of oil before long-term storage goes a long way.

 Speed and Feed

-Larger bits need slower rotation speeds.
-Drill presses with speed adjustment work best for large Forstners and augers.
-Feed pressure should produce steady chip ejection without excessive heat.
+Larger bits need slower rotation speeds — this is the rule most beginners violate, and it’s why their Forstners burn and their holes come out rough.
+Drill presses with adjustable speed work best for large Forstners and augers.
+Feed pressure should produce steady chip ejection without generating excessive heat.

-Let the bit cut—forcing creates heat, dulls edges, and can cause grabbing.
-Withdraw periodically from deep holes to clear chips and allow cooling.
+Let the bit do the cutting — forcing it creates heat, dulls the edge faster, and can cause sudden grabbing.
+On deep holes, withdraw periodically to clear chips and give things a chance to cool down.

 Essential Bit Sets

 Start with a brad point set covering common sizes (1/8″ through 1/2″).
-Add Forstner bits as specific projects require them—hinge cups often need 35mm, shelf pins need 1/4″ or 5mm.
-Build your collection based on actual needs rather than buying complete sets you won’t use.
+Add Forstner bits as specific projects demand — 35mm for European hinges, 1/4″ or 5mm for shelf pins, and whatever counterbore size you use most.
+Build the collection based on actual project needs rather than buying complete sets full of sizes you’ll never touch.